return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     backpointer to the CRTC

 enable
-    whether the CRTC should be enabled, gates all other state
+    Whether the CRTC should be enabled, gates all other state.This controls reservations of shared resources.
+Actual hardware state is controlled by \ ``active``\ .

 active
-    whether the CRTC is actively displaying (used for DPMS)
+    Whether the CRTC is actively displaying (used for DPMS).Implies that \ ``enable``\  is set.
+The driver must not release any shared resources if \ ``active``\  is set to false but \ ``enable``\  still true, because userspace expects that a DPMS ON always succeeds.

+    Hence drivers must not consult \ ``active``\  in their various
+    \ :c:type:`drm_mode_config_funcs.atomic_check <drm_mode_config_funcs>`\  callback to reject an atomic
+    commit.
+They can consult it to aid in the computation of derived hardware state, since even in the DPMS OFF state the display hardware should be as much powered down as when the CRTC is completely disabled through setting \ ``enable``\  to false.

 planes_changed
-    planes on this crtc are updated
+    Planes on this crtc are updated.
+Used by the atomichelpers and drivers to steer the atomic commit control flow.

 mode_changed
-    \ ``mode``\  or \ ``enable``\  has been changed
+    \ ``mode``\  or \ ``enable``\  has been changed.
+Used by the atomichelpers and drivers to steer the atomic commit control flow.
+See also
+    \ :c:func:`drm_atomic_crtc_needs_modeset`\ .

+    Drivers are supposed to set this for any CRTC state changes that require a full modeset.
+They can also reset it to false if e.g. a
+    \ ``mode``\  change can be done without a full modeset by only changing scaler settings.

 active_changed
     \ ``active``\  has been toggled.
+Used by the atomichelpers and drivers to steer the atomic commit control flow.
+See also
+    \ :c:func:`drm_atomic_crtc_needs_modeset`\ .

 connectors_changed
-    connectors to this crtc have been updated
+    Connectors to this crtc have been updated,either in their state or routing.
+Used by the atomic helpers and drivers to steer the atomic commit control flow.
+See also
+    \ :c:func:`drm_atomic_crtc_needs_modeset`\ .

+    Drivers are supposed to set this as-needed from their own atomic check code, e.g. from \ :c:type:`drm_encoder_helper_funcs.atomic_check <drm_encoder_helper_funcs>`\

 zpos_changed
-    zpos values of planes on this crtc have been updated
+    zpos values of planes on this crtc have been updated.Used by the atomic helpers and drivers to steer the atomic commit control flow.

 color_mgmt_changed
-    color management properties have changed (degamma or gamma LUT or CSC matrix)
+    Color management properties have changed(@gamma_lut, \ ``degamma_lut``\  or \ ``ctm``\ ).
+Used by the atomic helpers and drivers to steer the atomic commit control flow.

+no_vblank

+    Reflects the ability of a CRTC to send VBLANK events.
+This state usually depends on the pipeline configuration, and the main usuage is CRTCs feeding a writeback connector operating in oneshot mode.
+    In this case the VBLANK event is only generated when a job is queued to the writeback connector, and we want the core to fake VBLANK events when this part of the pipeline hasn't changed but others had or when the CRTC and connectors are being disabled.

+    \ :c:func:`__drm_atomic_helper_crtc_duplicate_state`\  will not reset the value from the current state, the CRTC driver is then responsible for updating this field when needed.

+    Note that the combination of \ :c:type:`drm_crtc_state.event <drm_crtc_state>`\  == NULL and
+    \ :c:type:`drm_crtc_state.no_blank <drm_crtc_state>`\  == true is valid and usually used when the
+    writeback connector attached to the CRTC has a new job queued.
+In this case the driver will send the VBLANK event on its own when the writeback job is complete.

 plane_mask
-    bitmask of (1 << drm_plane_index(plane)) of attached planes
+    Bitmask of drm_plane_mask(plane) of planes attached tothis CRTC.

 connector_mask
-    bitmask of (1 << drm_connector_index(connector)) of attached connectors
+    Bitmask of drm_connector_mask(connector) ofconnectors attached to this CRTC.

 encoder_mask
-    bitmask of (1 << drm_encoder_index(encoder)) of attached encoders
+    Bitmask of drm_encoder_mask(encoder) of encodersattached to this CRTC.

 adjusted_mode

     Internal display timings which can be used by the driver to handle differences between the mode requested by userspace in \ ``mode``\  and what is actually programmed into the hardware.

+    For drivers using \ :c:type:`struct drm_bridge <drm_bridge>`\ , this stores hardware display timings
-It is purely driver implementation defined what exactly this adjusted mode means.
-Usually it is used to store the hardware display timings used between the CRTC and encoder blocks.
+    used between the CRTC and the first bridge.
+For other drivers, the meaning of the adjusted_mode field is purely driver implementation defined information, and will usually be used to store the hardware display timings used between the CRTC and encoder blocks.

 mode